 Multidimensional positioning is based on the allocation of more than two parameters by which the product is compared with analogues.
 For example, a multidimensional scale for cars, when price, road performance, safety, service, reliability, comfort, prestige and design of a car are distinguished as the main parameters.

 As a rule, in this case make up several scales of characteristics.
 Therethrough comparison with competitors is done.
-These scales are superimposed on each other and conclusions are drawn regarding the effectiveness of positioning, the fulfillment of plans for creating market perception of the product, and the effectiveness of the chosen competitive strategy.
+These scales are superimposed on each other and conclusions are drawn regarding the effectiveness of positioning, the fulfilment of plans for creating market perception of the product and the effectiveness of the chosen competitive strategy.

 The repositioning strategy is highly efficient due to the professional customization of consumer perception and the usage of current market trends.
-It carries the idea of disease prevention in sales processes.
-Namely, a new perception of products leads to loyalty and sales increase.
+It carries the idea of a disease prevention in sales processes.
+A new perception of products leads to loyalty and sales increase.